blowb/blowb-doc/install-internet-service-docker/piwik.rst

 *Uses dnsmasq, MariaDB, Nginx and OpenLDAP*

-`Piwik`_ is a free web analytics platform which you can install on your own server.
+`Piwik`_ is a free and open source web analytics platform which can be self-hosted.

 Configure DNS
 -------------

-Please add an A record to point the domain you want to use with Piwik to the IP address of the server.
+Add an ``A`` record to point the domain to be used by Piwik to the IP address of the server.

 Configure the MariaDB Database
 ------------------------------

-Please follow the instructions in :doc:`../common-tasks/add-mariadb-database` to create a new user and a database both named as ``piwik`` in MariaDB.
+Follow the instructions in :doc:`../common-tasks/add-mariadb-database` to create a new user and a database both named as ``piwik`` in the MariaDB database.

 Set up Piwik Container
 ----------------------